tsgrewing/DM-Dashboard/README.md

   ## Usage

  Sign in or create a new accout.
 From there you can create a character, or use the dashboard to look up spells, monsters, weapons, etc. There is also a dice roller that allows for the common sizes of dice.
+Each pane is moveable, so you can rearrange your dashboard so it works with your workflow.

   ## App Screen Shots